 Full instructions and measurements are given in the printable recipe card at the end of this post.

-- Next break up the biscuits.
-It’s easy to do this in a food processor and you can add the chocolate chips at the same time.
-If you do not have a food processor then put the biscuits into a freezer bag and crush them using a rolling pin.
-You’ll need to roughly chop the chocolate before adding to the biscuit crumbs.
+- Step 1: Put the biscuits and chocolate chips into a food processor and blitz to crumbs.
+(If you do not have a food processor put the biscuits into a freezer bag and crush them using a rolling pin and then roughly chop the chocolate.

 Expert tips